top of page

 Lord Howe Island offers a truly unique and secluded experience for visitors, with the island strictly limiting the number of people at any given time to just 400.
 This carefully curated cap on tourism ensures that the island maintains a wonderfully tranquil and peaceful atmosphere, both on the land and beneath the water’s surface.

-The crystal-clear waters that surround Lord Howe Island provide an extraordinary opportunity for travellers to encounter a diverse array of marine life, as well as awe-inspiring geological features such as sea caves, underwater trenches and towering rock formations.
+The crystal-clear waters that surround Lord Howe Island provide an extraordinary opportunity for travellers to encounter a diverse array of marine life, as well as fascinating geological features such as sea caves, underwater trenches and towering rock formations.
 Lucky visitors may even spot the elusive and beautifully-coloured florid Spanish dancer sea slug or the harmless but impressive Galapagos whale shark.

 Practical info